joeavanzato/LogBoost/README.md

 On top of this - as lines are sent to the main writer for each output file, they are buffered into a slice before writing to file to help improve throughput - the amount of lines buffered at a time for each output file can be controlled via the -writebuffer parameter - defaulting to 1000.

 ### DNS Notes
-log2geo is capable of generating an enormous amount of DNS queries depending on the input data - when an execution is started, an in-memory cache is established to hold DNS record responses for each detected IP address - this helps reduce redundant DNS requests for the same IP address, improving overall throughput.
+LogBoost is capable of generating an enormous amount of DNS queries depending on the input data - when an execution is started, an in-memory cache is established to hold DNS record responses for each detected IP address - this helps reduce redundant DNS requests for the same IP address, improving overall throughput.

 Still, be aware that '-dns' can have a large impact on the overall execution time when dealing with a large amount of IP addresses - it may make sense to reduce overall batch size and increase maxgoperfile to help split DNS requests across more go routines.